Virasat (1997 film): Plot

 The dam is damaged by explosives used by the goons which results in flooding of half the village.
 This results in numerous deaths including infants which deeply saddens Shakti.
 He spots the goon who placed the explosives again in the village and gives chase.
-After capturing, he hands the goon over to the police but the goon does not speak of Bali Thakur's involvement due to fear for his own family's safety.
+After capturing, he hands the goon over to the police, but the goon does not speak of Bali Thakur's involvement due to fear for his own family's safety.

-Later Bali Thakur intimidates a villager living in Raja Thakur's area to close a portion of his land, preventing the public from reaching the main road easily.
+Later Bali Thakur intimidates a villager Narayandas living in Raja Thakur's area to close a portion of his land, preventing the public from reaching the main road easily.
 Shakti and his father invite them for talks at village Panchayat to resolve the standoff due to the riots and flooding.
 In the village panchayat, accusations fly from both sides.
 With no evidence backing up the truth, Bali Thakur accuses Raja Thakur for orchestrating various attacks on his brother's family and insults him relentlessly.
 Disrespected and heartbroken, Raja Thakur returns to his home and dies following a heart attack later that night.
 Shakti takes over his father's duties as the head of the village.

 As time passes, this incident dies down.
 The villagers express concern to Shakti about going around the piece of land that has been closed off and causes a much longer travelling time.
-Shakti reasons with the owner of the land to open it up for all villagers to pass so that their long commute is shortened.
-Although understanding and willing, the land owner, is afraid of Bali Thakur's backlash especially since he has a young daughter Gehna (Tabu).
-Shakti assuages his fear by arranging marriage between a well-to-do person from his village to the land owner's daughter.
-Everybody involved happily agrees and the land owner opens up the land for everyone.
+Shakti reasons with the owner of the land Narayandas (Satyen Kappu) to open it up for all villagers to pass so that their long commute is shortened.
+Although understanding and willing, the landowner, is afraid of Bali Thakur's backlash especially since he has a young daughter Gehna (Tabu).
+Shakti assuages his fear by arranging marriage between a well-to-do person from his village to the landowner's daughter.
+Everybody involved happily agrees and the landowner opens up the land for everyone.